Engee documentation

 $(output_datatype_name(1)) $(output(1)) = $(input(1)) * $(input(2));

-• `TargetLang = :C: Specifies the target language for generation, in this case C;
+• TargetLang = :C: Specifies the target language for generation, in this case, C;

-• $(input(2)) == 0 - checks for division by zero.
-If the denominator is zero, the result is taken to be $(input(1));
+• $(input(2)) == 0 — check the division by zero.
+If the denominator is zero, then the result is taken to be $(input(1));

-• If division is not used, multiplication is performed $(input(1)) * $(input(2)).
+• If division is not used, multiplication is performed. $(input(1)) * $(input(2)).

 #include "newmodel_1.h"